 Get To Know Taormina Italy

 While you can find wine all over Sicily, many of our travel clients go wine tasting on Mount Etna.
 This is an easy day trip from Catania or Taormina towns.
-Here are our tips for things to do in Taormina Italy including visits to the botanical gardens, shopping, and food experiences.
+Here are tips for things to do in Taormina Italy including visits to the botanical gardens, shopping, and food experiences.

-Have Us Plan Your Italy Trip
+Have Us Plan Your Sicily Trip

-Our Italy travel planning services are here to help you achieve the ideal vacation.
+Our travel planning services help you achieve the ideal vacation.
 After discussing your preferences during a short consultation, we’ll plan your perfect itinerary.
-Head here to get started!
+Whether you’re looking for custom travel planning or a small group trip, the Salt & Wind team is here to help.